 Dr. Monsivais has been practicing in El Paso since 1983.
 He completed a fellowship in Hand/Reconstructive Microsurgery from Duke University Medical Center in Durham, North Carolina and Hand Surgery from Walter Reed Army Medical Center in Washington, D.C.
 Dr. Monsivais served on active duty in the US Army Medical Corps, and was formerly affiliated with the Plastic Surgery program at William Beaumont Army Medical Center.
 Currently, he holds a Clinical Professor position with Texas Tech University School of Medicine in the Department of Orthopedic Surgery and Rehabilitation,

-Dr. Jose Monsivais is an orthopedic surgeon in El Paso, Texas and is affiliated with multiple hospitals in the area.
-He received his medical degree from Universidad Autonoma de Guadalajara and has been in practice for 44 years.
-Dr. Monsivais also speaks multiple languages, including Spanish.
+Dr. Jose Monsivais is an Orthopedic Hand Surgeon in El Paso and a clinical professor of surgery (hand surgery) at the Burrell College of osteopathic medicine in Las Cruces, New Mexico.
+He is affiliated with multiple hospitals in the area.
+He received his medical degree from Universidad Autonoma de Guadalajara and his hand in Microsurgery training from Duke University Medical Center.
+Dr. Monsivais has been in practice for over 40 years and he speaks multiple languages, including Spanish.